-The Case Manager should review the most recent version of the Service Plan to ensure services are being delivered according to the most current Service Plan, to ensure services in the plan adequately meet the individual's needs, and revise the Service Plan if necessary adjustments are needed to meet the individual's current needs.
-The Case Manager should also use this as a reference in discussing with the individuals if the goals align with the individual's personal goals and whether there are any services which are not needed, or which are newly identified needs.
+The Case Manager should review the most recent version of the Service Plan to ensure services are being delivered according to the most current Service Plan, to ensure services in the plan adequately meet the individual's needs.
+The changes are needed, the Case Manager will revise the Service Plan to meet the individual's current needs.
+The Case Manager should also use this as a reference in discussing whether individual's service plan goals align with the individual's personal goals and whether there are any services which are not needed, or which are newly identified needs.